 This health-care cost recovery litigation was filed by the Province of Nova Scotia in January 2015 against tobacco industry members including JTI-Mac and the Company's indemnitees based on legislation similar to that introduced in the Province of British Columbia.
 The claim amount is unspecified.
-The pre-trial process is ongoing.
-A trial date is not yet scheduled.
+The case is stayed by the CCAA Proceedings.